 Travelers who return from areas identified as hot spots or with significant COVID-19 activity should report via the UC COVID Check App for advice as whether any quarantine, testing and monitoring is required.

 External travel links

-There will be no faculty-led study abroad nor semester-long study / co-op abroad permitted during Fall Semester 2020.
+There will be no faculty-led study abroad nor semester-long study / co-op abroad permitted during Spring Semester 2021.
 There is an exception for international students studying or co-oping in their home countries.
 Students are discouraged from taking part in any personal international travel during the semester, as upon return, they are then required to complete a 14-day self-quarantine prior to entering any university facility or attending any event or meeting on campus.

 University Health Services has a data capture system in partnership with the UC Center for Clinical and Translational Science and Training (CCTST) that will help automate and streamline reporting and prevention of potential COVID-19 exposures for our faculty, staff, students, and visitors.

 The following individuals from the UC community are required to report to University Health Services:

 - Anyone who has been diagnosed with COVID-19, a positive test result for COVID-19 or is being tested due to symptoms suggestive of the infection.

 - Anyone with close contact with an individual confirmed to have COVID-19 by laboratory testing or with a presumptive diagnosis of COVID-19, meaning not tested but diagnosed by a physician as likely to have the infection.

 - Anyone having symptoms consistent with COVID-19, including flu-like symptoms with chills, muscle aches, diarrhea, cough, shortness of breath or fever.
 In addition, the sudden loss of the sense of smell or taste can be an early sign of COVID-19 and should be immediately reported.

 - Anyone returning from international travel, regardless of country traveled from.